Linus-Mussmaecher/mooeye/README.md

 The source image file needs to contain the different frames of each animation cycle aligned horizontally, with the different states forming the rows.

 See also the relevant examples in the [examples folder](/examples/) for usage of Sprite.

+Entire folders of sprites can be loaded with a [SpritePool](https://docs.rs/mooeye/latest/mooeye/sprite/struct.SpritePool.html), making repeated acceses to the file system unneccessary.

 ## License